Sim2Real in Reconstructive Spectroscopy: Deep Learning with Augmented Device-Informed Data Simulation: Our S im 2R eal Framework

-In this section, we introduce the following \textit{Sim2Real} framework to bridge the domain gap between the simulated encoded signal data and the data from real-world spectrometers.
-Our method tackles the domain gap by two key components: (\emph{i}) hierarchical data augmentation for training data generation, and (\emph{ii}) a new network architecture tailored for the spectrum reconstruction problem.
+In this section, we introduce the following \textit{Sim2Real} framework to bridge the domain shift between the simulated encoded signal data and the data from real-world spectrometers.
+Our method tackles the domain shift by two key components: (\emph{i}) hierarchical data augmentation for training data generation, and (\emph{ii}) a lightweight network architecture designed for the spectrum reconstruction problem with our HDA.